quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Use to provide additional information when attempting (client-side) connection migration.
-While most details of the QUIC connection migration process can be inferred by observing the PATH_CHALLENGE and PATH_RESPONSE frames, in combination with the QUICPathAssigned event, it can be useful to explicitly log the progression of the migration and potentially made decisions in a single location/event.
+While most details of the QUIC connection migration process can be inferred by observing the PATH_CHALLENGE and PATH_RESPONSE frames, in combination with the QUICTupleAssigned event, it can be useful to explicitly log the progression of the migration and potentially made decisions in a single location/event.
 The event has Extra importance level.